The Top Five Things Putting You At Risk For Varicose Veins

 Does your mother have varicose veins?
 How about your grandmother?
 Well, you may get them too.

-Your genes play a large role in whether you will develop varicose veins.
+Your genes play a large role in whether you will develop these kinds of veins.

 Though not always the case, it is likely that if varicose veins run in your family, you are highly likely to develop them as well.

-Though you cannot change your genetic makeup, you can strive to make healthy habits in order to put yourself at a lower risk of developing varicose veins.
+Though you cannot change your genetic makeup, you can strive to make healthy habits in order to put yourself at a lower risk of developing these types of veins.

 Some of these healthy habits include: